shrine-maiden-heavy-industries/torii-ila/CONTRIBUTING.md

 > [!NOTE]
 > Just like with [Suggesting Features], it is recommended that before you make a large
 > change or contribution, to discuss it with the maintainers to see if there are any potential
-> snags or foreseen difficulties with it.
+> snags or foreseeable difficulties with it.
 This will save you and the maintainers a large
 > amount of potential frustration and time.

 The guidelines and instructions below are a best-effort attempt at describing the least-friction way of getting started with doing development and testing for Torii ILA.
 If you notice any problems then please do [report an issue], and if you need any help then feel free to use the [discussion forum] or join the [IRC channel] and ask there.